 - It should be easy to learn.

-We do not provide binaries for OpenBlox at the moment.
+We do not currently provide binaries for OpenBlox.
 You can download the source code from git.openblox.org and build it.
 You will first need to install the dependencies.

 OpenBlox uses the Lua programming language.
 It provides a scripting API similar to that of the proprietary Roblox game engine and attempts to remain at least partially compatible with that engine.